tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 It doesn't make sense to allow the `TextBox` to have any content inside.
 We can decorate the class with the `[ControlMarkupOptions(AllowContent = false)]` attribute to tell DotVVM that there should be no content inside the `<dot:TextBox>` and `</dot:TextBox>` tags.
 If the user places anything there, DotVVM will display an error page.

-We can override the `RenderBeginTag` method to render the self-closing tag, and the `RenderEndTag` to render nothings.
+We can override the `RenderBeginTag` method to render the self-closing tag, and the `RenderEndTag` to render nothing.

 Between these two methods, the rendering pipeline calls also the `RenderContents` method which renders the contents between the `<dot:TextBox>` and `</dot:TextBox>` tags, but we won't have anything here thanks to the `ControlMarkupOptions` attribute.